-What were these women thinking, cozying up to these kind of men, I thought.
+What were these women thinking, cozying up to men like these, is what I was thinking.

 I had the same initial feeling about the name: Jessica Leeds.
 (Tawdry, right?)
 Until I heard her speak and saw her face.